Esperanza Pizarro

-Esperanza Pizarro Pagalday (born 15 April 2001) is a Uruguayan footballer who plays as a forward for Spanish Primera Federación club Santa Teresa CD and the Uruguay women's national team.
+Esperanza Pizarro Pagalday (born 15 April 2001) is a Uruguayan professional footballer who plays as a forward for Spanish Liga F club SD Eibar and the Uruguay women's national team.

 Club career

-Pizarro has played for Nacional in Uruguay.
+At the club level, Pizarro has played for Nacional in Uruguay.

 International career

 Pizarro represented Uruguay at the 2018 South American U-20 Women's Championship and the 2018 FIFA U-17 Women's World Cup.
 She made her senior debut on 4 March 2019 in a 0–6 friendly loss against France.